-Brian Schmack enters his fourth season at the helm of the Crusader baseball program in 2017.
+Brian Schmack enters his sixth season at the helm of the Crusader baseball program in 2019.

 Schmack set a school record for victories by a first-year head coach in 2014 with 25.
 The Valpo pitching staff led the Horizon League in earned run average with a 3.88 mark while issuing a league-low 144 walks.
 The Brown and Gold surrendered just 12 home runs in 2014, 10 fewer than any other staff in the Horizon League.

-The 2014 Crusader staff was anchored by sophomore starting pitcher Dalton Lundeen and closer Karch Kowalczyk.
+The 2014 Crusader staff was anchored by sophomore starting pitcher Dalton Lundeen and closer Karch Kowalczyk, both of whom went on to play professionally in the affiliated ranks.
 Lundeen earned Horizon League Co-Pitcher of the Year accolades following a spring that yielded a league-low 1.94 ERA.
 His earned run average was over a full run lower than the HL's second-best pitcher.
 The southpaw concluded 2014 57th nationally in earned run average, 28th in strikeout-to-walk ratio (5.42), 60th in walks plus hits allowed per inning pitched (WHIP) at 1.02, and 31st in walks allowed per nine innings (1.30).

 Before taking the helm, Schmack had spent the previous seven seasons as Valpo's pitching coach, helping the Crusaders to back-to-back Horizon League championships in 2012 and 2013.
 Prior to the 2011 season, Schmack was promoted to associate head coach.
 He also played 10 seasons of professional baseball.